bkimminich/it-security-lecture/slides/2_xss.md

 # Exercise

 1. Perform a _DOM XSS_ and/or _Reflected XSS_ attack (:star:)
+2. Use the _Bonus Payload_ to enjoy some nice music (:star:)
-2. Beat a weak _Client-side XSS Protection_ during user registration (:star::star::star:)
+3. Beat a weak _Client-side XSS Protection_ during user registration (:star::star::star:)
-3. Give the shop feedback bypassing its _Server-side XSS Protection_ (:star::star::star::star:)
+4. Give the shop feedback bypassing its _Server-side XSS Protection_ (:star::star::star::star:)